liudger/python-bsblan/README.md

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][liudger].
+The original setup of this repository is by [Franck Nijhof][frenck].

 For a full list of all authors and contributors, check [the contributor's page][contributors].